 Catawba College has earned a STARS Silver rating in recognition of its sustainability work from the Association for the Advancement of Sustainability in Higher Education (AASHE).
 STARS, the Sustainability Tracking, Assessment & Rating System measures and encourages sustainability in all aspects of higher education.

-The NC Green Schools Program encourages, supports, and recognizes the efforts of all NC P-12 schools that have taken strides to make their schools 21st century institutions of quality and sustainability.
+The EnviroSmart Schools Program encourages, supports, and recognizes the efforts of all NC P-12 schools that have taken strides to make their schools 21st century institutions of quality and sustainability.
 It helps a strong foundation for all schools to get involved and start the process of becoming a green school.

 Catawba College is the first customer in the world for Spotlight Solar’s Haven Solar Shelters.